aws-amplify/docs/js/xr.md

 $ amplify add auth
 ```

 Be sure to include an Authenticated Role/Policy with your Cognito Identity Pool.
-To understand how to configure your Authenticated Role/Policy for Sumerian scene access go to the <a href="https://docs.aws.amazon.com/sumerian/latest/userguide/sumerian-permissions.html">Amazon Sumerian Permissions</a> documentation page. <a href="https://docs.aws.amazon.com/cognito/latest/developerguide/iam-roles.html" target="_blank"> Learn more</a> about IAM Roles with Cognito Identity Pools.
+To understand how to configure your Authenticated Role/Policy for Sumerian scene access go to the <a href="https://docs.aws.amazon.com/sumerian/latest/userguide/sumerian-permissions.html" target="_blank">Amazon Sumerian Permissions</a> documentation page. <a href="https://docs.aws.amazon.com/cognito/latest/developerguide/iam-roles.html" target="_blank"> Learn more</a> about IAM Roles with Cognito Identity Pools.
 {: .callout .callout--info}

 ### App configuration